a bookmark inside a blank book being struck by lightning

 By default it also has this feature where it will archive the page on the server, so you can read it if the original page gets deleted.
 But I found a lot of pages just didn't download correctly, so I just have to go to the original website anyway.

-An article in Wallabag that says it couldn't be retrieved
+An article in Wallbag that couldn't be retrieved

 Last thing, the Firefox addon is really clunky as well.
 I have to give it my website URL, then a client ID, a client secret, a user login, and a user password.
 And I'd have to do that for all my devices too which would get really annoying